ArgonDesign/gumpifier/uWSGI/README.md

 # Webserver

-In principal, any reasonable webserver can be used.
-In fact, we used Python's simpleHTTPServer module for development.
-We use uWSGI in an slightly unintended way: it's the main http server, not a wsgi server which is called by another http server in front of it.
-This rout was chosen in case the CGI scripts are later re-written to use wsgi.
+In principal, any reasonable webserver can be used (for instance, during development, we used Python's simpleHTTPServer module).
+We use uWSGI in an slightly unintended way: it's the main http server with CGI scripts enabled; not a wsgi server which is called by another http server in front of it.
+This route was chosen in case the CGI scripts are later re-written to use wsgi.
 If you do not use uWSGI as packaged here, see below.

 ## Detail on specific files